BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 const workspace = await glue.workspaces.createWorkspace(definition);
 ```

-*If you insert an empty [`Column`](../../../../reference/core/latest/workspaces/index.html#Column), [`Row`](../../../../reference/core/latest/workspaces/index.html#Row) or [`Group`](../../../../reference/core/latest/workspaces/index.html#Group) element in a Workspace (without a window as its content), it will be visually represented in the Workspace as an empty space with a grey background and a button in the middle from which the user will be able to add an app.
+*Note that if you insert an empty [`Column`](../../../../reference/core/latest/workspaces/index.html#Column), [`Row`](../../../../reference/core/latest/workspaces/index.html#Row) or [`Group`](../../../../reference/core/latest/workspaces/index.html#Group) element in a Workspace (without a window as its content), it will be visually represented in the Workspace as an empty space with a grey background and a button in the middle from which the user will be able to add an app.
 The user won't be able to move or close this empty element.*

 #### Workspaces Builder API